understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Operations_Part_3.md

     `8 TB (total storage) / 3 (replication factor) = 2.6 TB `

-* Can add more nodes or add size to existing nodes if 2.6 TB isn't enough for your data size
+* Can add more nodes or add size to existing nodes if 2.6 TB isn't enough for your data size - three options:

+1. Add more core nodes of same type
+2. Use fewer, larger-capacity core nodes
+3. Add EBS volumes (of same size as what the nodes come with?)

 * Should you use large cluster of smaller nodes, or small cluster of larger nodes?